 - take time to cut out 20 large, A-shaped papers so that children can glue apple seeds to them.

 The important part here is that not only did I have a gut feeling that these activities weren’t really teaching children to read, but that I came across compelling research that convinced me that nothing about Letter of the Week was providing intentional, authentic, hands-on literacy learning.

 The children’s faces showed me their disdain for this ultimately meaningless work.
 Still, the realization that I was wasting learning time took me many years, many tears, and many trainings.
 Finally, a couple of things helped me see the light.
 One was the work of Lisa Murphy, lovingly referred to as “the Ooey-Gooey lady,” where she shared great research around playful learning.
-I also read Rebecca McKay and William H. Teale’s 2015 book “No More Teaching a Letter a Week” and completed a book study with fellow colleagues to discuss how to adapt this thinking.
+I also completed a book study with fellow colleagues where we examined alternatives to adapt our current thinking.

 The other was taking the time to consult The Creative Curriculum for Preschool, Volume 1: The Foundation and Volume 3: Literacy.
 The information in these research-based volumes opened my eyes to the disservice I was doing to myself and to the children in my class.
 I was wasting time prepping worksheets and activities that were not authentic, play-based, hands-on learning experiences.